Harlow Town railway station: Services

 During the peak hours, the station is served by a small number of services to and from Ely.

+There is also a further 2tph on Stansted Express services in each direction between London Liverpool Street and Stansted Airport that pass through the station but do not stop, except for some peak hour trains.

 On Sundays, the services between Stratford and Bishop's Stortford do not run.

 The station today

 The station has four platforms.
 Platform 2 is for services towards London Liverpool Street and Stratford.
 Platform 3 is for services towards Stansted Airport and Cambridge.
-Platforms 1 and 4 are used less frequently for slow trains and as a Waiting loop for freight trains from the aggregate terminal a mile down the line, they are however used by a number of peak starting/terminating services to/from Liverpool Street or Stratford and by a few through trains northbound and southbound.
+Platforms 1 and 4 are used less frequently for slow trains and as a waiting loop for freight trains from the aggregate terminal a mile down the line, they are however used by a number of peak starting/terminating services to/from Liverpool Street or Stratford and by a few through trains northbound and southbound.
 Currently all platforms accommodate 12 car trains.

-In December 2009 ticket barriers were installed at the station, to help reduce penalty fare evasion from the station.
-The platforms can accommodate 12 car trains.
+In December 2009 ticket barriers were installed at the station, to help reduce fare evasion from the station.